ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Client Usage Guidance on Filtered Users:

-The client application should either parse the markdown string and get the user IDs that matches the string `<user:user-id>` or utilizes the `mentioned-users` read-only property from the editor to identify what are all the users in the markdown string.
-Once all the user IDs are identified, it is enough to provide the user details only for the identified user IDs through the `nimble-mapping-mention-user`.
-For example, if the markdown string is like `<user:user-id-1> <user:user-id-2>`, it is suggested to include `nimble-mapping-mention-user` only for `user-id-1` and `user-id-2`.
+The client application should either parse the markdown string and get the user ID URLs that matches the [markdown string of `@mention`](#2-markdown-format) or utilizes the `mentioned-users` read-only property from the editor to identify what are all the mentioned users in the markdown string.
+Once all the user IDs are identified, it is enough to provide the user details only for the identified users through the `nimble-mapping-mention-user`.
+For example, if the markdown string contains only two `@mention` users namely 'Bob Jones' and 'Alice Smith', it is necessary to include only
+`nimble-mapping-mention-user` only for 'Bob Jones' and 'Alice Smith'.

 ### API

-The following configuration and UI elements are employed to associate user IDs with names, and then present the corresponding mention nodes within the `nimble-rich-text-viewer`.
-The viewer similarly makes use of the shared components, thus connecting it to the above sections for the details.
+The following configuration and UI elements are employed to associate user ID URLs with names, and then present the corresponding mention nodes within the `nimble-rich-text-viewer`.
+The viewer similarly makes use of the shared components, thus linking it to the above sections for the details.

 1. [User mention element (Non-visible configuration element)](#user-mention-element-non-visible-configuration-element)
 1. [User mapping element (Non-visible configuration element)](#user-mapping-element-non-visible-configuration-element)